sheikhfaisalanwar/dicom-parser-app/README.md

 This is a simple docker application that allows you to
 - Create DICOM document records
 - Read DICOM document records
+  - Get all DICOM document records
+  - Get a specific DICOM document record by its ID
-  - Read all the Data Elements in a document
+  - Get all tags in a DICOM document record by its ID
   - Read a specific element in a document by its tag
 - Convert DICOM document records to a PNG image